-Please keep in mind that approximately 250 other people will be registering during this time.
+- Please keep in mind that approximately 250 other people will also be registering during this time.

 I will not arrive before registration ends.
 Where should I go?

-Please go to Knowles Conference Center.
-One of our staff will be there to check you in.
+Please go to Sisson Hall Room 128.
+Our administrative assistant will be there to check you in.

 What time will orientation end on the second day?